timothyf/resume-builder/README.md

 ## Usage

-### Build yor resume
+### Build your resume

 Build the static version of your resume

     bundle exec middleman build

-Or use the helper script, which loads the project RVM Ruby/gemset first:
+Or use the helper script:

     ./build_resume.bash

+Optional profile override:

+    ./build_resume.bash --resume-user timothyfisher --resume-name resume_dev_refined

+You can also use environment variables:

+    ACTIVE_RESUME_USER=timothyfisher ACTIVE_RESUME_NAME=resume_dev_refined ./build_resume.bash

 ### Deploy your resume